rust-lang/reference/src/procedural-macros.md

 > [lib]
 > proc-macro = true
 > ```
+>
+> This will automatically links to the compiler-provided [proc_macro](https://doc.rust-lang.org/proc_macro/index.html) crate.
+> `extern crate proc_macro;` would be needed if you want to support releases
+> older than Rust 2018, or if using another build tool that does not pass the
+> appropriate `--extern` flags to rustc.

 As functions, they must either return syntax, panic, or loop endlessly.
 Returned syntax either replaces or adds the syntax depending on the kind of procedural